gaurav-raii/Gaurav_Rai.github.io/README.md

 Packages: imb-learn, Pandas.

-### Customer segmentation using unsupervised learning methods
+### [Customer segmentation using unsupervised learning methods]

 * The idea behind customer segmentation for businesses is finding the behavioral patterns in customers for that particular business.
 * These insights in-turn can really come in handy for targeted marketing and also increasing business productivity.
 * The techniques used were:
 1) K-means clustering algorithm
-2)Mean Shift Clustering
-3) Hierarchical clustering algorithm
+2) Hierarchical clustering algorithm

 Tools used: Python